Comparing Atlas Technical Consultants (ATCX) and Its Competitors

-Atlas Technical Consultants (NASDAQ: ATCX) is one of 48 publicly-traded companies in the “Management consulting services” industry, but how does it contrast to its competitors?
-We will compare Atlas Technical Consultants to similar businesses based on the strength of its analyst recommendations, institutional ownership, earnings, profitability, valuation, risk and dividends.
+Atlas Technical Consultants (NASDAQ: ATCX) is one of 48 publicly-traded companies in the “Management consulting services” industry, but how does it compare to its competitors?
+We will compare Atlas Technical Consultants to similar businesses based on the strength of its earnings, risk, institutional ownership, analyst recommendations, profitability, dividends and valuation.

-This table compares Atlas Technical Consultants and its competitors revenue, earnings per share and valuation.
+This table compares Atlas Technical Consultants and its competitors revenue, earnings per share (EPS) and valuation.

 |Gross Revenue